Rayvid/men-microservice-skeleton/README.md

 ### Launch locally

-`make build up`, navigate to http://localhost:3000/swagger/ You might think its not windows friendly, but original author mostly uses it on windows with mingw. so it definitely is.
+`make build up`, navigate to http://localhost:3000/swagger/

+You might think its not windows friendly, i am developing mostly using it on windows with mingw.
+So it definitely is.
 On Mac/Linux though its very recomended to remove  `-- -L` from nodemon

 ### Debug locally